dawei-wang/event-notifications/en-push-safari.md

 * `Destination name`: add a name for the Destination.
 * `Destination description`: add an optional description for the destination.
 * `Destination type`: select Safari Push Notifications type from the dropdown list.

 * Update the Safari Push Credentials with the details
     * `Website Name`: The website name.
 This is the heading used in Notification Center
     * `Website push ID`: Unique reverse-domain string for your Website Push ID such as web.com.example.domain (the string must start with web).
     * `Website URL`: The URL of the website that should be permitted to subscribe to Safari Push Notifications.
     * `URL format string`: he URL to go to when the notification is clicked.
 Use %@ as a placeholder for arguments you fill in when delivering your notification.
 This URL must use the http or https scheme; otherwise, it is invalid.
     * upload p12 certificate and provide certificate `password`

 ## Create an {{site.data.keyword.en_short}} topic
-{: #en-create-topic}
+{: #en-create-topic-safari}
 {: step}

 Select `Topics` in the Event Notifications console and click `Create`.
 Enter the following topic details: